suncoast-devs/Lecture-Notes-Cohort-X/minesweeper2/README.md

 MineSweeper Questions:
-- reset button
+X reset button
-- difficulty
+X difficulty
 - winner display in a component
+- refactor
+    - fetch
+    - components

+- on click, smiley turns into a sad face
 - table structure of the board, the display
 - can the style the of object
 - how to save to game to localstorage